hypo69/hypo/docs/gemini/set 0/en/explainer/src/suppliers/readme.md

 **Relationships with Other Parts:**

 The `Supplier` class depends on the `Driver` (for web interaction) and `Scenario` (for defining and executing the actions/operations) classes.
 The `Supplier` class interacts with the web page (indicated by the `webelement` node) to extract information.
 The details of those dependencies and how they are implemented are not given.
-This `Supplier` class is likely a part of a larger system that orchestrates data scraping from various e-commerce websites to collect relevant product information.
+This `Supplier` class is likely a part of a larger system that orcheStartes data scraping from various e-commerce websites to collect relevant product information.